 Makers of Imaginary Worlds is a Nottingham based installation and performing arts company.
 We make dynamic spatial narrative experiences and sensory environments for performances, installations and storytelling for children 0-10 years.
 We are passionate about developing quality interactive work and believe that all children have “the right to art and culture.”

-In November 2019 we opened ‘The Deep Sea Adventure’ for Theatre Hullabaloo which attracted over 100 visitors daily (ACE).
-Our most recent installation and performance ‘The Coral Garden’ ran for one week in February 2020 at St Ann's Library, Nottingham for six days and was visited by 246 children and 365 adults.
+In May 2021 we opened the Thingamabobas and it's now on tour.
+Our previous installations - ‘The Deep Sea Adventure’ for Theatre Hullabaloo which attracted over 100 visitors daily (ACE).
+‘The Coral Garden’ ran for one week in February 2020 at St Ann's Library, Nottingham for six days and was visited by 246 children and 365 adults.
 Five local libraries Knit and Natter groups participated in making knitted corals for the installation.

 Our first interactive installation 'Enchanted Forest' ‘interactive installation, Theatre Hullabaloo, was visited by over 17,000 children & families visited in 1 year.